jindrichmynarz/dissertation/parts/transformation.md

 Due to the messiness of the data, we had to make data transformations defensive.
 The transformations needed to rely on fewer assumptions about the data and had to be able to deal with violations of these assumptions.
-For example, the identifiers of the entities involved in public procurement had to be treated as inherently unrealiable.
+For example, the identifiers of the entities involved in public procurement had to be treated as inherently unreliable.

 Moreover, since not all data is disclosed, we have only a sample instead of complete data.
 Given the incentives not to publish data, we cannot assume the sample is random.